 All regions of Ukraine except for Donetsk and Luhansk regions are covered.
 You will be sent to the region you showed interest in, however, no area is guaranteed due to a large number of volunteers.

-There are three camp formats:
+There are a few camp formats:

 What will be provided during the orientation training?